 Like his contemporaries, Abrams was quite aware of the potentially insurmountable subjectivity of art theory and starts the introduction to his study by saying that the object of art history and art criticism is essentially 'wavering' and even 'phantasmal'.
-As far as art or literature is concerned, there are, in his view, no 'matters of fact'.30 His aim is therefore 'not to establish correlations between facts, [...] but to establish principles enabling us to justify, order, and classify our interpretation'.
+As far as art or literature is concerned, there are, in his view, no 'matters of fact'.
+His aim is therefore 'not to establish correlations between facts, [...] but to establish principles enabling us to justify, order, and classify our interpretation'.
 While establishing these principles, one should therefore be as modest as possible, he states.
-As we have seen, this modesty lies in avoiding any idiosyncratic interpretation that 'impos[es] its own philosophy'.31 Instead of imposing a certain philosophical vocabulary that unduly distorts the subject matter, [71] one should apply 'those key distinctions, Abrams suggests, boil down to the artist-work-audience-universe-framework that served as the basis for the influential distinction between expressive, objective, pragmatic and mimetic poetical theories.
+As we have seen, this modesty lies in avoiding any idiosyncratic interpretation that 'impos[es] its own philosophy'.
+Instead of imposing a certain philosophical vocabulary that unduly distorts the subject matter, [71] one should apply 'those key distinctions which are already common to the largest possible number of theories'.
+Those distinctions, Abrams suggests, boil down to the artist-work-audience-universe-framework that served as the basis for the influential distinction between expressive, objective, pragmatic and mimetic poetical theories.